Arvind2903/Accent-Classification-And-Conversion/README.md

 We used the same model architecture as in Task 1 but replaced the 1D layers with 2D layers.
 MaxPooling was introduced at each layer to reduce the size of feature maps.
 Out-of-sample metrics showed significant improvement, with Precision: 97.68%, Recall: 98.13%, and Accuracy: 97.97%.

+### Models
+The models from tasks 1 and 2 can be found here: https://drive.google.com/drive/folders/1KiCExKPAuZQkq_pJk8Z4Zkp8aChIUJUG?usp=drive_link

 ## Accent Conversion (Task 3)

 ### Model Considerations